BroadbandForum/usp/specification/messages/index.md

 This field contains a repeated set of messages of type `UnaffectedPathError`.

-**R-DEL.3** - If the `allow_partial` field is set to false, the Agent treats each entry in `obj_path` holistically.
-Any entry referring to an Object which is non-deletable or doesn't exist in the supported data model MUST cause the Delete message to fail and return an Error message.
+**R-DEL.3** - **R-DEL.3** - If any of the Object Instances specified in the `obj_paths` field fail to delete, this set MUST include one `UnaffectedPathError` message for each of the Object Instances that failed to Delete.

 **R-DEL.4** - If the Controller does not have Read permission on any of the Objects specified in `unaffected_paths`, these Objects MUST NOT be returned in this field.